ptman/matrix-docs/free-matrix-server/README.md

 If you choose to, register on Oracle Cloud (requires credit card for verification) and create a free VM:

-1. Create a VM instance
+1. Create a VM.Standard.A1.Flex VM instance
 2. Give it a name
-3. OS/image: Canonical Ubuntu 20.04 Minimal
+3. OS/image: Canonical Ubuntu 20.04
 4. Show Shape, Network and Storage Options -> Assign a public IP address
 5. Add SSH key ([generate one][sshkey] using `ssh-keygen` if you don't have one)
 6. Show advanced options.
 I removed monitoring, since I'll remove the monitoring